 - 1. A CRA should take steps that are designed to ensure that the decision-making process for reviewing and potentially downgrading a current rating of a structured finance product is conducted in an objective manner.
 This could include the use of separate analytical teams for determining initial ratings and for subsequent monitoring of structured finance products, or other suitable means.
 If separate teams are used, each team should have the requisite level of expertise and resources to perform their respective functions in a timely manner.
 Subsequent monitoring should incorporate subsequent experience obtained.
 Changes in ratings criteria and assumptions should be applied where appropriate to subsequent ratings. - 2.
-CRAs should establish an independent function responsible for periodically reviewing both the methodologies-and-models and the changes to the methodologies-and-models used in the rating process. - 3.
-CRAs should adopt reasonable measures to ensure that the information they use is of sufficient quality to support a credible rating.
-If the rating involves a type of financial product with limited historical data upon which to base a rating, the CRA should make clear, in a prominent place, the limitations of the rating and any risks associated with credit ratings of such products. - 4.
-CRAs should ensure that the CRA employees that make up their rating committees (where used) have appropriate knowledge and experience in developing a rating opinion for the relevant type of credit. - 5.
+CRAs establish and implement a rigorous and formal review function responsible for periodically reviewing the methodologies and models and significant changes to the methodologies and models it uses.
+Where feasible and appropriate for the size and scope of its credit rating services, this function should be independent of the business lines that are principally responsible for rating various classes of issuers and obligations. - 3.
+CRAs should adopt reasonable measures so that the information it uses is of sufficient quality to support a credible rating.
+If the rating involves a type of financial product with limited historical data upon which to base a rating, the CRA should make clear, in a prominent place, the limitations of the rating.

+- 4. CRAs should ensure that the CRA employees that make up their rating committees (where used) have appropriate knowledge and experience in developing a rating opinion for the relevant type of credit. - 5.
 CRAs should establish a new products review function made up of one or more senior managers with appropriate experience to review the feasibility of providing a credit rating for a type of structure that is materially different from the structures the CRA currently rates. - 6.
 CRAs should assess whether existing methodologies and models for determining credit ratings of structured products are appropriate when the risk characteristics of the assets underlying a structured product change materially.
-In cases where the complexity or structure of a new type of structured product or the lack of robust data about the assets underlying the structured product raise serious questions as to

-- whether the CRA can determine a credit rating for the security that fits within its established categories of credit ratings, the CRA should refrain from issuing a credit rating. - 7.
+In cases were the complexity or structure of a new type of structured product or the lack of robust data about the assets underlying the structured product raise serious questions as to whether the CRA can determine a credible credit rating for the security, the CRA should refrain from issuing a credit rating. - 7.
 A CRA should prohibit CRA analysts from making proposals or recommendations regarding the design of structured finance products that the CRA rates. - 8.
 CRAs should ensure that adequate resources are allocated to monitoring and updating its ratings.